OPENPAD-AI/openpadprotocol-verifiernode/example/README.md

 # Project Documentation

-This guide explains how to implement start/stop verifier node.
+This guide provides detailed instructions on how to start and stop the verifier node.

 ---